kikitux/packer-vagrant-oracle/packer-make/README.md

 Go to the end, code section and test what's suits you better.

+## Assumptions

+This project, assume you know what [packer](http://packer.io) is, and you have created vm with packer before

+This project, also assume you want your boxes to be used by [vagrant](http://vagrantup.com) so a vagrant post-processor is included

 ## Normal workflow:

 A normal packer workflow goes like this: